TaygaHoshi/tt-project/Lists/List of Combat Rules and Mechanics.md

 + During battle, whenever a creature has two or more adjacent melee combatants, they are considered flanked.
 + Flanked creatures receive a -1 penalty to all resistances from precision rolls done by these melee combatants.

-# Terrain Obstacles
-+ Walking through other creatures:
-	+ A creature can move through its allies.
-Each square passed in this way count as two squares.
-#TODO

 # Falling Prone
 + A creature can go into prone voluntarily if they give up half of their base movement speed as a part of their movement during their turn.
 + When a creature falls or goes prone, they have to be in movement phase of their turn and use half of their base movement speed to get up.